BugliL/TDD_step_by_step/Refactoring by Martin_Fowler/Theory/Encapsulate record/README.md

 This pattern explain how to move a data structure inside a class.

 ## How to Encapsulate record

+ - Apply [Emcapsulate variable](../Encapsulate%20variable) on the variable
+ - Create a simple class to wrap the variable with a getter that returns the raw value
+ - Update functions that use the variable to use this getter
+ - Create a function to return the wrapping object instead of the raw value
+ - For each piece of code that use the variable:
+   - Replace use of the getter with the wrapped object adjusting the code
+   - For each valued used, create a getter to return it (better, if a COPY of it)
+     - For complex data, it's possibile to use [Encapsulate collection](../Encapsulate%20collection), a proxy to information or defensive copies.
+ - Remove the functions that manage the raw data to find out if they are still used somewhere

 The example is in the example file

  * Extract variable